 Recently, Cancer Research UK revealed that overall cancer survival rates were roughly one in four.

 More people will survive prostate cancer rather than be killed by it.
 And by the 2030s, they estimate that three out of four people will survive.
 It is research that made it all possible, and now we are discovering newer, better ways to cure it.

 However, bear in mind that these rates are based on data from large groups of people.
 The impact of one’s cancer depends on many factors.

 MYTH: For a long time, research suggested that frequent sex increased your risk of getting prostate cancer.
 But the fact is that frequent sex has not been linked to prostate cancer.

-A study published in the Journal of the American Medical Association claims that ejaculation frequency is not related to increased risk of prostate cancer.
+A study published in the Journal of the American Medical Association claims that ejaculation frequency is not related to an increased risk of prostate cancer.
 These included sexual intercourse, masturbation, and wet dreams.

-They gathered information on ejaculation frequency of men at different stages in their lives.
+They gathered information on the ejaculation frequency of men at different stages in their lives.
 Results even showed that frequent ejaculation protects the prostate.
 The research team also suggests that sex might be a marker of a healthier, more active lifestyle.

 Sex helps the body to produce natural painkillers and boosts the immune system.
 This way, it protects the prostate from injury.
 Sex also trains your prostate and improves the motility of sperm.